Geofumadas interview in Singapore with Eric Chong, President and CEO, Siemens Ltd.

-The community also fosters a tight-knit innovation ecosystem for companies to resist the technological disruption caused by IoT, expand their businesses, and address the urgent challenges of emerging cities.
-In less than a year, SSCDC has more than 120 members with 13 community events ranging from hands-on IoT workshops to MindSphere Solution Day, unlocking the potential of IoT and generating dialogues in value co-creation opportunities.
+The community also fosters a tight-knit innovation ecosystem for companies to withstand the technological disruption brought about by the IoT, expand their businesses, and address the pressing challenges of emerging cities.
+In less than a year, SSCDC has more than 120 members with 13 community events ranging from hands-on IoT workshops to MindSphere Solution Day, unlocking the potential of IoT and generating dialogues on value co-creation opportunities.

 Any message you want to give to the construction industry / users.